Top 20 Financial Modeling Interview Questions

 - Unit Market Size and Growth

-- Volume Capacity, Capacity Utilization and Average Price
+- Volume Capacity, Capacity Utilization rate, and Average Price

 - Product Availability and Pricing

-- Revenue driven by investment in capital, marketing or R&D
+- Revenue was driven by investment in capital, marketing, or R&D

 - Employee based